MILGEM project: Pakistan

+Romania

+In 2025, Romanian Navy made a deal to acquire HISAR-class corvette TCG Akhisar for €223 million.

 Ukraine

 In December 2020, the Ukrainian Navy signed a deal with Turkey's Presidency of Defense Industries for the production of Ada-class corvettes in the Okean shipyard at Mykolaiv, Ukraine.
-In August 2022, the name of the first ship was announced as Hetman Ivan Mazepa.
+In August 2022, the name of the first ship was announced as Hetman Ivan Mazepa after Hetman Ivan Mazepa.